 How the Soul is Reflected in the Body

-Every part of the material body is simultaneously comprised of the three aspects—“I am”, “I want”, and “I have”.
+Every part of the material body is simultaneously comprised of the three aspects—structure, function, and purpose.
 Take your brain, for example.
 It is comprised of different regions, which are in turn comprised of molecules, which are in turn comprised of subatomic particles.
-Due to this composition, we can say that my brain has a frontal lobe, a parietal lobe, an occipital lobe, etc. This constitutes the “I have” aspect of the brain—i.e. parts within parts.
+Due to this composition, we can say that my brain has a frontal lobe, a parietal lobe, an occipital lobe, etc. This constitutes the structure.

 But the parts of the brain also play a role or function due to which some parts become vision, while other parts become speech, and yet other parts become motor control.
-This functional designation of the parts constitutes the “I am” feature of the consciousness.
+This designation of the parts constitutes the functional feature of the consciousness.

 Each part of the body has some function, and each function has some purpose.
-In the body, the “I have”, “I am”, and “I want” aspects of the soul are mixed in such a way that we could be forgiven for thinking that the parts are themselves the function, and the function is itself the pleasure.
+These three aspects are mixed in such as way that we could be forgiven for thinking that the parts are themselves the function, and the function is itself the purpose.
 And yet, they are separate because they constitute different concepts.

 Consciousness and Conflicts

 The evidence of their difference comes from conflicts between them.
 For example, if the part of my brain that performs the function of motor control worked exactly the same way all the time, then I would never spill water while pouring it into a glass.
 If the part of my brain that performs the function of auditory cortex worked the same way always, then I would never hear incorrectly.
 Similarly, if my tongue (part and function combined) always had the desire for tasting the same thing, then I would never require to eat more than one dish.
 And if my ears (part and function combined) always desired the same sound, I would not need a second sound.